Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Device design and fabrication

 Trap devices were fabricated at LioniX International, with support from the University of Twente for \AlO{} deposition, on 100 mm-diameter wafers.
 The layer stack used is similar to previous work \cite{mehta2019towards} using this foundry platform, but additionally incorporating \AlO{} waveguides for low-loss light delivery at blue and UV wavelengths, indium tin oxide (ITO) as a transparent conductor to shield windows in the top metal introduced to allow light propagation out of the device \cite{niffenegger2020integrated}, and utilizing gold for both top metal and ground plane layer.
 All waveguide features were fabricated using electron beam lithography in this work.

-Emitting gratings were designed according to the methods presented in \cite{beck2024grating}.
+Emitting gratings were designed according to the methods presented in \cite{beck2024grating}, and simulated with full 3D FDTD (Ansys Lumerical FDTD and Tidy3D).
 The $1\times 2$ 397 nm MMI splitter used for the SW generation has a simulated excess loss of 0.21 dB.
-Simulated grating efficiencies for the designs presented in Fig.~\ref{fig:levstruc_wavelengths} range from 3 dB for the \SiN{} designs for 729 nm wavelength, to 8 dB for present blue/UV wavelengths in \AlO{}.
-The latter efficiencies are limited by the relatively low refractive index contrast between \AlO{} and \SiO{}; incorporation of higher refractive index contrast core materials for blue/UV waveguides would enable higher efficiency gratings of the same footprint \cite{jaramillo2025hfo2}.
+Simulated grating losses for the designs presented in Fig.~\ref{fig:levstruc_wavelengths} range from 3 dB for the \SiN{} designs for 729 nm wavelength, to 8 dB for present blue/UV wavelengths in \AlO{}.
+The latter efficiencies are limited by the relatively low refractive index contrast between \AlO{} and \SiO{}; incorporation of higher refractive index contrast core materials for blue/UV waveguides \cite{jaramillo2025hfo2} and/or multi-layer gratings \cite{knollmann2025collection} would enable higher efficiency gratings of the same footprint.

 Input couplers to the on-chip waveguides rely on lateral tapers for the \AlO{} waveguides, which taper down to 150 nm width at the fiber-coupling edges (the left edge in Fig.~\ref{fig:fiber attachment}a), to result in weakly confined modes relatively well matched to optical fiber modes.
 The same vertical taper designs used in \cite{mehta2020integrated} were used for the \SiN{} waveguides.
-After fabrication of the \AlO{} waveguides on the present devices but prior to the SiO$_2$ cladding deposition, delamination of the narrow waveguides within approximately 300 $\mu$m of the intended input coupling chip edge was observed, due to poor adhesion of narrow \AlO{} features to the substrate; this issue was present only where the \AlO{} waveguide features were thin.
-As a result, chip die were diced at that facet approximately 350 $\mu$m inwards from where originally intended, at such a distance in from the originally intended facet that the lateral taper had expanded to a width that remained fixed to the thermal \SiO{} beneath the waveguides.
-While this allowed input coupling to all channels, it resulted in somewhat lower taper performance on all channels, as discussed below.
+After fabrication of the \AlO{} waveguides on the present devices but prior to the SiO$_2$ cladding deposition, delamination of the narrow waveguides within approximately 300 \textmu m of the intended input coupling chip edge was observed, due to poor adhesion of narrow \AlO{} features to the substrate; this issue was present only where the \AlO{} waveguide features were narrow.
+As a result, chip die were diced at that facet approximately 350 \textmu m inwards from where originally intended, at such a distance in from the originally intended facet that the lateral taper had expanded to a width that remained fixed to the thermal \SiO{} beneath the waveguides.
+While this allowed input coupling to all channels, it resulted in somewhat higher edge-coupling losses on all channels than expected, as discussed below.
 This issue can be straightforwardly avoided by incorporating large-area \AlO{} features off the actual trap die to anchor the narrow laterally tapered waveguides in future fabrication runs.

-\subsection{Trap assembly, packaging and power handling}
+\section{Trap assembly, packaging and power handling}